MicrosoftDocs/labs/labs/insiderdevtour2018/machinelearning/includes/Lab-part-2.md

             return;
         }
     }
+    ```

-# 4. Detect emotion using Cognitive Services
+## 4. Detect emotion using Azure Cognitive Services

-The Face API receives an image and returns the result of the face detection, including the emotion.
+The Cognitive Services Face API takes in an image and returns the result of the face detection, including the emotion.
 You can provide the image as a URL or as a Stream.
-In this section we will do the later.

-Also, to speed up the process, we will scale down the image to 200 pixels height, although the API does not really need that.
+In this project, we'll use a Stream.
+We'll also scale down the image to 200 pixels height, which the API does not require, but it'll speed up the process.

-The code below receives the frame you have captured, scales it down, and returns the emotion detected by Cognitive Services.
+1. Add the code below to scale down your captured frame, and get the emotion detected by Cognitive Services.

-You need to provide a valid Subscription Key and API endpoint, we will see how to get them on the next section.
+    ```csharp
     private async Task<string> DetectEmotionWithCognitiveServices()
     {
         var originalBitmap = lastFrame.SoftwareBitmap;
         if (originalBitmap == null)
             return "No frame captured";

         // Set correct subscriptionKey and API Url. string subscriptionKey = "YOUR SUBSCRIPTION KEY";
         string apiBaseUrl = "YOUR ENDPOINT HERE";

         using (InMemoryRandomAccessStream imageStream = new InMemoryRandomAccessStream())
         {
             SoftwareBitmap bitmap = SoftwareBitmap.Convert(originalBitmap, BitmapPixelFormat.Rgba16);